 A Few Extra Tips For Saving Money With Forklift Maintenance

 Some of the most valuable lessons learned in forklift maintenance come from personal experience.
 Below are a few of our experiences and best-practices.

 Make sure your operators know what they’re doing.

 Having well-trained operators is the best way to avoid expenses accrued from human error.
 OSHA’s got some tips on how to implement a training program.

 A modern CMMS like Limble CMMS will help you run your forklift maintenance plan smoothly.
 Limble CMMS’s mobile software helps you schedule PMs, track work histories, track costs, process work orders and much more.

 Change the tires regularly and watch for tire damage.

 Bad tires can cause accidents and add costs.
-Avoid unnecessary mishaps like five pallets of product being knocked over because an operator’s tires were too worn to brake in time.
+Avoid unnecessary mishaps like five pallets of the product being knocked over because an operator’s tires were too worn to break in time.
 That will cost your company thousands of dollars.
 Plus, crappy tires can increase your fuel costs.

 Don’t run into things.